yingxinlin002/Gallery-Wall-Planner/README.md

 ---

-## Background Story
-Yingxin works as a graduate assistant at Roberta's Art Gallery.
-During the installation of the exhibit "Neighbors: Near and Far," the team faced challenges when artists removed a door sign, which was a reference point for measurements.
-This led to manual calculations and adjustments, causing delays and inefficiencies.

-To prevent such issues in the future, this tool aims to provide a digital platform where artists and gallery staff can visualize and adjust art piece placements before installation.
-By including customizable wall features (e.g., doors, light switches, fire alarms), the tool ensures that all elements of the wall are considered during planning.

----

 ## Technology Choices
 The team is open to exploring technologies that best suit the project's needs.
 Current considerations include: